 For example, the new residence might be closer to family, which means more emotional support.
 Or, the new residence might be in a better school district.
 Or, the new school might be larger (or smaller).
 Additionally, the children may agree to the relocation in a writing filed with the court.

 There may also be a trickle-down effect.
 The motion can still stress the move’s benefits for the parent.
 But these benefits must be framed in the context of the children’s best interests.
 For example, if the relocation is job-related, the parent could argue that the higher pay means a better standard of living for the children.

 Contested modifications are difficult to settle out of court.
 Relocations are an either/or proposition.
 The judge either grants permission to move or the judge withholds that permission.
 Still, there is usually room for compromise.
 For example, the relocating parent could agree to longer visitation periods if the other parent drops his/her opposition.

 The streamlined relocation procedure is more family friendly, but it also gives both parents a voice in the process.
-For a free consultation with an experienced family law attorney in Chicago, contact the Arami Law Office, P.C.
-We routinely handle matters in Cook County and nearby jurisdictions.
+Schedule a Consultation with an experienced family law attorney in Chicago, contact Arami Law We routinely handle matters in Cook County and nearby jurisdictions.

 To request a consultation, please fill out all fields, and we will follow up with you